jakshat2/BlackJack/README.md

-A simple Black Jack Game using HTML + CSS + JavaScript
+A simple Black Jack Game using HTML + SCSS + JavaScript